Lawton Campus - Traditional Nursing Deadline is May 17th, 2023

 Erica Grant, Instructor

-"I really enjoy the interaction with students and feeling I have made a difference in their lives, allowing them to pursue a career in industry after completing a 9 month program."
+"I really enjoy the interaction with students and feeling I have made a difference in their lives, allowing them to pursue a career in industry after completing the program."

 Kay Ray, Instructor

 "I enjoy having the opportunity to educate students to the nursing profession.
 It is very rewarding to me to be able to help my students achieve their goals and to be successful in their pursuit of a career in nursing."

 |Year||Number of Applicants||Number Accepted||Total Number Students Enrolled||Total Number of Graduates||Program Completion Rate||Graduate Job Placement Rate|

 As of 10/19/20*

 As of 10/14/19*

 |Year||Number of 1st Time Test Takers||Number Passed NCLEX on 1st Attempt||Annual NCLEX Pass Rate

 Oklahoma Board of Nursing (OBN)

 Oklahoma City, OK 73106